On this page

 import { hitlimit } from '@joint-ops/hitlimit-bun'

-const result = await limiter.check(ip)
+const response = await limiter.check(req, server)

 Options Object